-Slightly closer is plane pollution vs car pollution but cars still come out better.
-Single passenger cars are more environmentally friendly than flying short journeys and once you have the other seats filled you’ll produce 5x less carbon individually than boarding a flight.
+Slightly closer is plane pollution vs car pollution but cars still come out more favourably.
+Even single-passenger cars are more environmentally friendly than flying short journeys and once you have the other seats filled you’ll produce 5x less carbon individually than boarding a flight.

-To top this all off the CO2 produced at a higher altitude has a worse impact than at ground level.
-This means, for example, that 50 kg of CO2 produced from planes in the sky has a bigger environmental impact than from car exhausts on ground level.
+To top this all off, the CO2 produced at a higher altitude has a worse impact than at ground level.
+This means, for example, that 50 kg of CO2 produced from planes in the sky has a much bigger environmental impact than from car exhausts on ground level.

 5 – Airports are huge and pretty horrible

-Besides the pollution caused by planes the airports themselves are huge and bloody eye sores.
-Interestingly planning permission always seems to be approved for new runways and expansions, regardless of the environmental implications and impact on local air quality levels.
+Besides the pollution caused by planes, the airports themselves are huge and a bloody eyesore.
+Interestingly, planning permission always seems to be approved for new runways and expansions, regardless of the environmental implications and impact on local air quality levels.

 6 – Flying is terrible for wildlife

 Every year hundreds of thousands of birds and animals are killed and disrupted by planes.
-Natural environments are also hugely destroyed because of the noise and light pollution from the aviation industry and the development of airports.
+Natural environments are also hugely disrupted by the noise and light pollution from the aviation industry and the development of airports.

 7 – Most people don’t realise how bad air travel is for the environment

-People know about fossil fuels, greenhouse gases and global warming but unfortunately a lot of people don’t seem to realise that flying is a huge contributor to this, which is probably why the demand for flights continues to soar.
+People know about fossil fuels, greenhouse gases and global warming.
+Unfortunately, a lot of people don’t seem to realise that flying is a huge contributor too.

 In short: to save time and money.

-At the time of writing this (12.02 pm, 14/1/18) you can fly from London Luton to Glasgow leaving at 13.45, taking 1 hour 15 minutes and it will cost £50.
+At the time of writing this (12.02 pm, 14/1/18) you can fly from London Luton to Glasgow, leaving at 13.45, taking 1 hour 15 minutes and costing £50.
 If you want to get the train from London (Euston) to Glasgow Central it’s going to take between 4 and 6 hours and cost a whopping £146.
-England is an extreme example as rail prices are sky high and flight prices are cheap but still, it makes it difficult for your everyday person to make the ethical choice.
+England is an extreme example as rail prices are sky high and flight prices are cheap, but still, it does make it difficult for your everyday person to make the ethical choice.

 Can you put a price on our natural world?

-Without going into fully tree-hugging, eco warrior mode we all have a responsibility to move towards more sustainable lifestyles.
-For us and many other people it’s the natural world that brightens our day and inspires travel and exploration.
-Besides this we need the natural world to live a healthy life, so why help destroy it?
+Without going into full tree-hugging, eco-warrior mode, we all have a responsibility to move towards more sustainable lifestyles.
+For us and many other people, it’s the natural world that brightens our day and inspires travel and exploration.
+Besides this, we all need the natural world to live a healthy life, so why not help protect it?

 For some time, we knew that constant air travel wasn’t a good choice but out of convenience chose to brush it under the rug.
-But, after years of seeing environments and habitats destroyed by pollution it finally hit home.
-It was time to prioritise the environment over convenience.
+But, after years of seeing environments and habitats destroyed by pollution, it finally hit home – time to prioritise the environment over convenience.
 That was it, in October 2017 we committed to stop flying but were adamant it wouldn’t stop our adventures.

 Some things we learned from flightless travel

-Besides the obvious fact that you’re helping to preserve the beautiful of the world there are some other things we found out…
+Besides the obvious fact that you’re taking a huge step in protecting the natural world, there are some other things we found out…

 1 – Overland travel is more rewarding than flying could ever be